 How to sing Stayin' Alive

 Analyze your falsetto against Barry Gibb's disco masterpiece.
-Get real-time feedback on pitch stability, rhythm, and tone.
+Get real-time feedback on pitch, sustain, and rhythm.

 Stayin' Alive